10 Best Things to Do in Great Sand Dunes National Park & Preserve

 As far away as Great Sand Dunes National Park is from Denver and Colorado Springs, there is seemingly an endless amount of adventures within just a few minutes’ drive or even a few hours of the park!

-Therefore, I highly recommend extending your trip beyond Great Sand Dunes National Park to include some of the adventures listed here, depending on the direction you’re driving.
+This is why I highly recommend extending your trip beyond Great Sand Dunes National Park to include some of the adventures listed here, depending on the direction you’re planning to drive before or after visiting the park.

 1. Blanca Peak